How to Make a Will in Illinois

 • of sound mind and memory.

 Being "of sound mind and memory" is not a high bar to reach, and most will-makers will meet this standard even if they are forgetful or physically unwell.
-Ilinois law assumes that a person is not "of sound mind and memory" if the will maker was determined by a court to be disabled and has been appointed a plenary guardian or limited guardian by the court.
+"Sound mind and memory" means that will makers:

 You must make your will in writing in Illinois.
-It cannot be on an audio, video, or any other digital file.
+It can't be on audio or video and generally must be on paper.
 (Although, see "Can I Make a Digital or Electronic Will?," below.)
 Type and print your will using a computer, or you can use a typewriter.
-Illinois does not permit handwritten (holographic) wills.
+Illinois doesn't permit unwitnessed handwritten (holographic) wills.

 To finalize your will in Illinois: